redgar598/EMBL_BTM_2019/README.md

 ## Recommended Software
 ### Anaconda
 - Most software we will use can be easily installed together with [Anaconda](https://www.anaconda.com/distribution/)
-- Once you have Anacaonda install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) with
+- Once you have Anacaonda, then install [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) using conda
 > conda install -c conda-forge jupyterlab
 - And install git with
 > conda install -c anaconda git